• Skip to primary navigation

 Ingredient notes

-There are three parts to this plant-based steak recipe: dry ingredients, wet ingredients and the broth.
-It may seem like a lot but don't worry—you probably already have most of the ingredients in your pantry save for a few specialty ingredients.
+There are three parts to this vegetarian steak recipe: dry ingredients, wet ingredients, and the broth.
+It may seem like a lot but don’t worry—you probably already have most of the ingredients in your pantry save for a few specialty ingredients.

 Dry ingredients for vegan steak measured and labeled.